-Insofar as indemnification for liabilities arising under the Securities Act of 1933, as amended, may be permitted to directors, officers or persons controlling Entegris pursuant to the foregoing provisions, We have been informed that in the opinion of the SEC, such indemnification is against public policy as expressed in the Securities Act and therefore is unenforceable.
+Insofar as indemnification for liabilities arising under the Securities Act of 1933, as amended, may be permitted to directors, officers or persons

 CERTAIN TRANSACTIONS

 The following is a description of transactions since September 1, 1996, to which we or our subsidiaries have been a party, in which the amount involved in the transaction exceeds \$60,000, and in which any of our directors, executive officers or holders of more than 5% of our capital stock had or will have a direct or indirect material interest, other than compensation arrangements that are otherwise required to be described under "Management."
 We believe that all of the transactions set forth below were made on terms no less favorable to us than could have been obtained from unaffiliated third parties.